LoopKit/loopdocs/docs/faqs/glossary.md

 **SAGE**: sensor age on Nightscout site

 **submodules**: for Loop, submodules are repositories defined in the Workspace repository that are required to build the app

+**Table of Contents**: for the LoopDocs website, the TOC is the list of level 2 and 3 headers.
+The name of the page is a level 1 header.

 **Terminal**: interface for entering commands to the computer